Meggin/Basic-Portfolio/README.md

 so you will notice I'm not using [flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) yet.
 It's good to learn floats and positioning first.

+Also, the site isn't responsive yet.
+It will be, just not yet.

 Stay tuned, as I hopefully learn to write better CSS!

 ## About design decisions